Professor Ernie Jouriles, Department Chair

 3332.
 Developmental Psychology.
 A survey of the processes and variables that influence the development of the child, adolescent, and young adult.
 Emphasis is on research in such areas as perceptual, cognitive, language, and social/emotional development.

 3337.
 The Person in Psychology and Literature.
-Explores issues in personality, from psychoanalysis to contemporary research, through literature.
-Discussion centers on readings from psychology and literature on topics such as motivation, emotion, and madness.
+This course explores issues in personality, from psychoanalysis to contemporary research, through literature.
+Discussion will center on readings from psychology and literature on topics such as motivation, emotion, and madness.

 3350.
 Psychology of Women.
 A study of the origin and development of supposed sex differences and their psychological consequences.
 Emphasis on which sex differences are supported by research and which are not.
-Also covers the social and personal conflicts encountered by women today, particularly in the business world.
+Also covered are the social and personal conflicts encountered by women today, particularly in the business world.

 3380.
 Health Psychology.
 An overview of psychological factors affecting the body.
 Topics include emotion, stress, disease of the immune and cardiovascular systems, eating disorders, and aging.